vosaul/status.im/source/build_status/desktop.md

 ## Prerequisites

 You will need the following tools installed:
-  - Leiningen (Clojure build tool, get it from https://leiningen.org)
   - Node.js v.8
   - CMake 3.1.0 or higher
   - Additional packages: `extra-cmake-modules`; Keychain access on `Linux` requires `libgnome-keyring0`.